alexanderduring/php-gearbox-datetime/README.md

-# php-library
+# php-library-datetime
-A collection of useful classes.
+A collection of useful datetime classes.